Edmond Rostand: Career

 When Rostand was twenty years old, his first play, a one-act comedy, Le Gant rouge, was performed at the Cluny Theatre, 24 August 1888, but it was almost unnoticed.

-He and his fiancé Rosemonde Gérard became friends with Emmanuel Chabrier in 1889, and the composer quickly set three of his poems (and two of hers) to music; the following year the two collaborated on À la musique for the house-warming of a mutual friend.
+He and his fiancée Rosemonde Gérard became friends with Emmanuel Chabrier in 1889, and the composer quickly set three of his poems (and two of hers) to music; the following year the two collaborated on À la musique for the house-warming of a mutual friend.
 In 1890, Rostand published a volume of poems called Les Musardises.
 The same year he offered a one-act Pierrot play in verse to the director of the Théâtre François.
 This gave him the opportunity to write for the state theatre a three-act play, also in verse, as are all Rostand's plays.
 He considered himself a poet, whether writing plays or poetry.

 The resulting play, Les Romanesques, was produced at the Théâtre François on 21 May 1894.
 It was a great success and was the start of his career as a dramatist.
 This play would be adapted in 1960 by Tom Jones and Harvey Schmidt into the long-running American musical The Fantasticks.

 Rostand's next play was written for Sarah Bernhardt.
 La Princesse Lointaine was based on the story of the 12th-century troubadour Jaufre Rudel and his love for Hodierna of Jerusalem (who is the archetypal princesse lointaine character).
 This idealistic play opened on 5 April 1895, at the Théâtre de la Renaissance.
 The part of Melisandre (based on Hodierna's daughter Melisende of Tripoli) was created by Sarah Bernhardt but the play was not particularly successful.
 When Bernhardt performed it in London later the same year, it received a bad review from George Bernard Shaw but this was not surprising considering Shaw's bias for realism.
 Rambaldo di Vaqueiras: I Monferrato, 1922 1922 verse drama by Nino Berrini^{(it)} is based on La Princesse Lointaine.

 Bernhardt, undeterred, asked Rostand to write another play for her.
 She created the role of Photine in La Samaritaine (Theatre de la Renaissance, 14 April 1897), a Biblical drama in three scenes adapted from the gospel story of the woman of Samaria.
 This play was more successful and became part of Sarah Bernhardt's repertoire.
 Rostand felt satisfied that he had proven to the public that he was something more than a writer of comedies.